Ma16q/swe/README.md

 # swe
-this a part of our SWE project.
+This a part of our SWE project.